finbourne/lusid-sdk-java-preview/sdk/docs/OrderGraphApi.md

 <a name="listOrderGraphBlocks"></a>
 # **listOrderGraphBlocks**
-> PagedResourceListOfOrderGraphBlock listOrderGraphBlocks(asAt, paginationToken, sortBy, limit, filter, propertyKeys)
+> PagedResourceListOfOrderGraphBlock listOrderGraphBlocks(asAt, paginationToken, sortBy, limit, filter, propertyKeys, useComplianceV2)

 [EXPERIMENTAL] ListOrderGraphBlocks: Lists blocks that pass the filter provided, and builds a summary picture of the state of their associated order entities.